What's the deal with zkapps? posted October 2022

 - Everyone running a node has to run the functions found in users transactions.
 All of them.
 In order to get the result (e.g. move X tokens to wallet Y, update the state of the smart contract, etc.)

 The last point is the biggest limitation of Ethereum.
 We can't have the user provide the result of executing a function, or anyone else really, because we can't trust them.
-And so, not only this means that everyone is always re executing the same stuff (which is redundant, and slows down the network), but this also means that everything in a smart contract must be public (as everyone must be able to run the function).
+And so, not only does this mean that everyone is always re executing the same stuff (which is redundant, and slows down the network), but this also means that everything in a smart contract must be public (as everyone must be able to run the function).
 There can be no secrets used.
 There can be no asynchronous calls or interaction outside of the network while this happens.

 This is where zkapps enters the room.
 Zkapps allow users to run the programs themselves and give everyone else the result (along with a proof).

-This not only solves the problem of having everyone re execute the same smart contract calls constantly, but it also opens up new applications as computations can be non-deterministic: they can use randomness, they can use secrets, they can use asynchronous calls, etc.
+This not only solves the problem of having everyone re-execute the same smart contract calls constantly, but it also opens up new applications as computations can be non-deterministic: they can use randomness, they can use secrets, they can use asynchronous calls, etc.

 More than that, the state of a zkapp can now mostly live off-chain, like real applications before Ethereum used to do.
 Reducing the size of the entire blockchain (Today, Ethereum is almost 1 terabyte!).
 These applications are not limited by the speed of the blockchain, or by the capabilities of the language exposed by the blockchain anymore.